 3.2 Associate members

-Associate members are nominated by organizations representing users or producers of technical documentation written in STE.
+Associate members are nominated by companies or organizations representing users or producers of technical documentation written in STE.

 Associate members are entitled to attend STEMG meetings and contribute to discussions and decisions.